Eldritch Instinct System Reference Document (v0.8)

 Multiple Attackers

 If multiple attackers target the same foe, roll all damage dice and keep the single highest result.
+All actions are declared before being resolved.

 Attack Modifiers

-If fighting from a position of advantage (such as against a helpless foe or through a daring maneuver), the attack is enhanced, allowing the attacker to roll 1d12 damage instead of their normal die.
+If fighting from a position of advantage (such as against a helpless foe or through a daring maneuver), the attack is Enhanced, allowing the attacker to roll 1d12 damage instead of their normal die.

 Blast